-[Include if there is going to be an AST temporarily or permanently installed]: Any ASTs allowed on site shall have secondary containment, venting and spill/overfill protection.
-Antisiphon valves are required.
-The Contractor shall visually inspect such tanks daily for leaks.
+[Include if there is going to be an AST temporarily or permanently installed]: Any ASTs (55 gallons or more) allowed on site shall have secondary containment, venting and spill/overfill protection.
+Anti- siphon valves are required.
+The Contractor shall visually inspect such tanks daily for leaks and perform monthly inspections.
+Inspections are required to be provided to CEIE each month.
 All ASTs shall be installed or erected in accordance with 9 VAC 25-91, NFPA 30, and 40 CFR 112.7.